Laurie Zimmer: Do You Remember Laurie Zimmer?

 Charlotte Szlovak, who had directed Zimmer in Slow City, Moving Fast, released her documentary film Do You Remember Laurie Zimmer? in 2003.
 The film chronicles Szlovak's search to discover why Zimmer quit acting, where she is now, and what she is doing.

-The film reveals that Zimmer now lives near San Francisco, California, works as a teacher, is married to actor Bruce Steele, and has two sons: musician Julian Steele of the band The K.O.
-Bros, and performance artist Max Steele.
+The film reveals that Zimmer now lives near San Francisco, California, works as a teacher, is married to actor Bruce Steele, and has two sons, one of whom is musician Julian Steele of the band The K.O.
+Bros.